TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 A brief recap of the basics...

 You can think of Ruby blocks as anonymous methods.
-If you have any experience with any other programming langauges then you may also know them as closures.
-They allow you as the caller to define some of the behaviour within a method which allow methods to be flexible in how they handle different user requirements and they allow you to pass those blocks around to other methods as arguments.
+If you have any experience with any other programming languages then you may also know them as closures.
+They allow you as the caller to define some of the behavior within a method which allow methods to be flexible in how they handle different user requirements and they allow you to pass those blocks around to other methods as arguments.
 Also interestingly, a block is one of the very few times that something in Ruby isn't itself an object.

 A block can be declared as a single-line or multi-line block and Ruby convention is to use `{}` for single-line and `do..end` for multi-line blocks.
 Arguments can be defined within a block inside pipes `|arg1, arg2|`.
 You'll already know both forms from working with enumerable methods.